 Acacia University’s name reflects our belief of life-long learning.
 The symbol and name of the acacia as the “tree of knowledge”, as it is known in many cultures, embodies our ongoing commitment to provide unparalleled standards and vehicles for learning.
-Our mission is to deliver degree programs of the highest quality through innovative forms of distance learning.
-To this end, the Acacia University offers outstanding distance education in programs that extend extraordinary and interactive opportunities for students to reach personal and career goals.
+Acacia is committed to delivering educational programs of the highest quality through innovative forms of distance learning.
+To this end, Acacia University offers outstanding distance education in programs that extend extraordinary and interactive opportunities for students to reach personal and career goals.

 Acacia University believes that innovative, relevant, and rigorous educational programs offered in a responsible distance learning format throughout the world will not only enhance individual personal and career goals, but will contribute to business, social, economic, and educational needs of our society.
 Acacia University will be recognized as a premier program for those who desire to earn a certificate or degree while expanding and deepening their understanding of a profession and/or applying their skills in the workforce.

 Our values include: